Slow Travel Austria

 Finding peace and calm, letting go, allowing impressions to sink in - travelling deliberately and slowly.
 “Slow travel” puts conscious enjoyment before hurried consumption.
 The secret is to purposely take the time to look about and take in the pace of your setting instead of once again packing your suitcase for the next stop on your itinerary.
 To sit on a secluded dock and gaze at the reflection of clouds chasing each other’s shadows in a calm lake.
 To stroll through an outdoor market and revel in the busy atmosphere.
 Or to accept the spur-of-the-moment invitation of a wine grower among idyllic vines to sample one of his wines, accompanied by a comprehensive homily on the evolution of the wine from grape to wine glass.
 These are memories that will still come back to you months later and bring a smile to your lips.

-Those in the know who want to be at one with nature will chose the Villgraten Valley in Tirol: far away from the bustle of everyday tourist attractions, a world awaits travellers where they can hike or ski without the technology of cable cars or T-bar tows.
+Those in the know who want to be at one with nature will chose the Villgratental in Tirol.
+Far away from the bustle of everyday tourist attractions, a world awaits travellers where they can hike or ski without the technology of cable cars or T-bar tows.
 Houses from ages ago and huts on high mountain pastures that are manned in the summer summon the traveller to a very special experience: a contemplative journey into the past.

-“Slow Travellers” yearning for pleasures to remember will find the many and varied Austrian organic enterprises to their liking.
-Whether organic farm, organically oriented bio-guesthouses or even the elegant bio-hotel: they all focus on produce at one with the seasons, nature and the specific region.
+“Slow Travellers” yearning for pleasures to remember will find the many and varied organic enterprises to their liking in Austria.
+Whether organic farm, organically oriented bio-guesthouses or even the elegant bio-hotel, they all focus on produce at one with the seasons, nature and the specific region.
 Guests are invited to have a personal holiday experimenting, tasting and appreciating.
 Once again, these are places where the tourist learns that travelling means taking time to stop and contemplate.